Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 This is especially important because there are some types of cancers known as "the great imitators" because they look quite innocent when they're really not.
 Don't gamble with your dog's health.
 Please see your vet to have any suspicious lump or bump checked out!

-Your vet has a couple of ways to find out what your dog's bump is.
+Your vet has three ways to find out what your dog's bump is.

 A fine needle aspiration may help reveal the type of lump your dog has, but it's not as accurate as a tissue biopsy (discussed below).
 In this procedure, a needle is used to draw a sample of cells.
 The collected material is then placed on a glass slide and examined in the hospital or sent off to a pathologist for cytology.
 Generally, if the lump deflates and exudes a cheesy gray, brown, or yellowish material once the needle is inserted, it is likely (though not definitively) a cyst.